-Knowing how to style your wavy hair is essential for getting the most from your curls.
-With the right knowledge and products you’ll have the hair of your dream in no time!
+Knowing how to style your wavy hair is essential for getting the most from your pattern.

 - Don’t layer too many products.
 Wavy hair is easily weighed down and it can lose its shape quickly, so try to use only one styler in your routine to avoid build-up.
 The Hydro Style Flexi Jelly is a great option to provide hold without weighing the wavy hair down.

-- Apply your styling products with your head upside down to get more volume into your wavy hair
+- Apply your styling products with your head upside down to get more volume at the roots.

 - Plop your wavy hair in a towel for some time before drying to encourage the wave formation.

-- If you want to achieve more volume, try light textures like our Bouncy Strength Volume Foam and liquid gels like our Hydro Style Flexi Jelly.
-They will provide definition without weighing the hair down.
+- If you want to achieve more volume, try light textures like our Bouncy Strength Volume Foam - they will provide definition without weighing the hair down.

 How to protect wavy hair in between washes